DanielFasel/Saaga/README.md

 5. Modify the `postgresql.conf` file that is located in this directory  `/var/lib/pgsql/data/`.
 From `listen_addresses = 'localhost'` to `listen_addresses = '*'`.
 6. Modify the `pg_hba.conf`file that is locatedin the same directory.
 Change `indent` to `md5`.
 From the fields shown in the guide.

 Afterr this is done restart the service: `systemctl restart postgresql-11`.
-Also install posgrel-devel, that is needed for the pg gem, using  the command `sudo dnf install posgresql-devel`.
+Also install postgrel-devel, that is needed for the pg gem, using  the command `sudo dnf install postgresql-devel`.

 ### PgAdmin4